Connection

 connect handler must re-emit subscribe_order_events.Server-side deduplication.
 Repeated emissions within a 60-second sliding window are dropped, so retries and replays will not double-deliver.
 Client-side dedup is only required if you persist events across reconnects yourself.

-POST /orders returns right away with execution.settlementStatus: "DELAYED" and an eligibleAt timestamp instead of blocking until settlement — so this stream is how you observe the fill: wait for the provisional MATCHED frame, then the terminal MINED / FAILED, correlating by clientOrderId / tradeEventId.
+POST /orders returns right away with execution.settlementStatus: "DELAYED" and an eligibleAt timestamp instead of blocking until settlement.
+This stream is how you observe the fill.
+Wait for the provisional MATCHED frame, then the terminal MINED / FAILED, correlating by clientOrderId / tradeEventId.
 Maintenance mode can postpone delayed fills beyond eligibleAt; keep the order open in your integration until a terminal event arrives. postOnly (maker) orders are never delayed.
-A market’s current delay is readable as settings.takerDelayMs (milliseconds; 0 = none) on the market response.Subscribing to Market Lifecycle Events
+A market’s current delay is readable as settings.takerDelayMs (milliseconds; 0 = none) on the market response.Subscribing to market lifecycle events

 Subscribe to market creation and resolution events by emittingsubscribe_market_lifecycle.
 No authentication required.

-marketResolved is also emitted to existing per-market room subscribers automatically (CLOB: market:{slug}, AMM: market:{address}) — you don’t need a separate lifecycle subscription to receive resolution events for markets you’re already watching.Event Reference
+marketResolved is also emitted to existing per-market room subscribers automatically (CLOB: market:{slug}, AMM: market:{address}).
+You don’t need a separate lifecycle subscription to receive resolution events for markets you’re already watching.Subscribing to unrealized PnL updates

 newPriceData